Yasuda Kinen

 The Yasuda Kinen (English: Yasuda Memorial, Japanese and Chinese language: 安田記念) is a Japanese International Grade I Thoroughbred horse race held at the Tokyo Racecourse in Tokyo.
 Raced annually each June, the Yasuda Kinen is run at a distance of eight furlongs (one mile) on turf and is open to horses three years of age and up.
 The event was first run in 1951 as the Yasuda Sho in honor of Izaemon Yasuda, the founding chairman of the Japan Racing Association.
-Following the death of Mr. Yasuda, in 1958 the race name was changed to the Yasuda Kinen.
+Following Yasuda's death in 1958, the race name was changed to the Yasuda Kinen.

 In 1984 the race was promoted to Grade 1 status and in 1993 it was granted International Grade 1 status.
 In 2005, the race became the final leg of the Asian Mile Challenge.
 In addition to the US$1 million first place purse, another US$1 million bonus is given to any horse who wins two legs of the four-race Asian Mile Challenge.